xiaoyuvax/bflata/README.md

   You can find BFlat, the native C# compiler at [flattened.net](https://flattened.net).

   BFlat is relevent to an issue from bflat: https://github.com/bflattened/bflat/issues/61

+Update 23-02-26 (V1.1.0.0):
+- Exclu mechanism added
+  Some (but not all) dependencies referenced by nuget packages with name starting with "System.*" might have already been included in runtime, which is enabled with `bflat --stdlib Dotnet` option, and must be excluded from the BFlata generated building script, otherwise you may see a lot of error CS0433 as below:

+> error CS0433: The type 'MD5' exists in both
+> 'System.Security.Cryptography.Algorithms, Version=4.2.1.0,
+> Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a' and
+> 'System.Security.Cryptography, Version=7.0.0.0, Culture=neutral,
+> PublicKeyToken=b03f5f7f11d50a3a'

+BFlatA introduced a mechanism called "Exclu" to exclude packages from dependencies during scripting.
+Literally, Exclu means the Excluded Packages.
+BFlatA supports extracting names to be excluded from Dotnet runtime, more exactly, the specific Shared Frameworks such as Microsoft.NETCore.App(which is what BFlat incorprates so far), to generate ".exclu" file, which can be reused in later builds, by using the `-xx` option which uses the monker name specified by `-fx` to save/load Exclus from files accordingly, in addition to an always-load "packages.exclu" file, if exists, where you can put in custom Exclus.

+- 'build-il' is allowed now.
+This building mode is consistent with that of BFlat, and it only affects root project.
+Dependent projects will always being built under TREE mode with 'build-il' on.
+- A new Build Mode `-bm:treed` is introduced to provide a shortcut for `-bm:tree -dd`, simply a short.
+- DFlat style args r supported, now u can use both space or ":" for evaluation of argument values.
+- BFlat's `-o|--out<file>`  option is now hijacked by BFlatA and will be properly scripted in the generated script.
+At least, it will not be passed to every referenced projects.

 Update 23-02-24:
 - Response file(.rsp) support added, and 'arguments too long' problem solved.
 The .rsp script will be taken as default building script format of BFlatA.
 You can use the generated build.rsp file like `bflat build @build.rsp` to build a FLATTENED project.